 Also you can check the Lock Aspect Ratio check-box in the Format Shape pane (discussed later on this page, see Figure 9), and then use Shift in combination with any of the arrow keys to proportionately resize the selected shape.

 The options explained above allow you to resize based on what you see rather than resizing them to exact numerical values.
 To resize any shape to an exact size, you first select it.
 This activates the Drawing Tools Format tab on the Ribbon (see Figure 7, above).
 Within the Size group (highlighted in red within Figure 7, above), change the Height and the Width values to resize the shape.
-You must press Enter after typing in a value – you can also use the increase or decrease buttons next to the numbers to increase or decrease the value.
+You must press Enter after typing in a value – you can also use the increase or decrease buttons next to the the numbers to increase or decrease the value.

 To view even more resize options, click the small arrow dialog launcher located at the bottom right corner of the Size group (highlighted in red within Figure 8).